All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Optional Paid Baselines

-• Blood work: A comprehensive metabolic panel, lipid panel, thyroid panel, vitamin D, and fasting insulin.
+• Blood work: A thorough metabolic panel, lipid panel, thyroid panel, vitamin D, and fasting insulin.
 Many direct-to-consumer lab services offer panels for $100 to $200.
 Contact provider for current pricing

 • Body composition: DEXA scan for precise body fat and lean mass measurements.
 Typically $50 to $100.
 Contact provider for current pricing